Fuji T-1: Background

-The T-1 was the first indigenously designed Japanese jet aircraft to be developed since World War II.
-It was Japan's first mass-produced jet and the first aircraft to apply a swept wing.
-The development of a domestic jet engine was not completed in time, so the T-1A was powered by the British-designed Bristol Siddeley Orpheus turbojet and made its first flight on May 17, 1960.
-The T-1B was powered by the Ishikawajima-Harima J3 turbojet and 20 were produced between June 1962 and June 1963.
-Fuji was the successor to the Nakajima Aircraft Company (famous for building several aircraft such as Nakajima Ki-43 and Nakajima Ki-84 during WW2).
-The first aircraft of Fuji's own design was the T-1 jet trainer.
+The T-1 was the first indigenously designed Japanese jet aircraft to be developed since the Nakajima Kikka, which had entered the flight test phase of development during the final weeks of the Second World War.
+Furthermore, it was Japan's first mass-produced jet as well as the first Japanese aircraft to feature a swept wing.
+Its manufacturer, Fuji Heavy Industries, was the successor company to Nakajima Aircraft Company (famous for its combat aircraft, such as the Nakajima Ki-43 and Nakajima Ki-84 of the Second World War).
+The T-1 would be the first aircraft of Fuji's own design to attain quantity production.